 1. USA seller AEW Auto Darkening Solar Powered Welders Welding Helmet

-Secondly, the helmets lens comes with an auto darkening feature which is very ideal for protection against UV and IR radiation.
+Secondly, the lens of the helmet comes with an auto-darkening feature which is very ideal for protection against UV and IR radiation.
 It also has a very low profile design thus ensuring it balances quite well on the uses head whenever they put it on.
-Maximum clarity is also achieved with this helmet thanks to its large sized lens that allows you to see without strain.
+Maximum clarity is also achieved with this helmet thanks to its large-sized lens that allows you to see without strain.